Public Health Advisory

 River access and habitat restoration projects will be planned, budgeted and implemented over approximately ten years following plan adoption.
 Projects related to access and habitat improvements are already underway at Riverbend South Park and Drake Park.These projects are examples of the types of treatments that may occur at other parks along the Deschutes River as a result of the river access and habitat restoration plan.
 Treatments may include planting and fencing areas to improve habitat, and improving access points to reduce or eliminate erosion.

 The 16 parks along the Deschutes River are some of the most beloved and highly visited district properties.
 The popularity of river use has resulted in impacts such as trampled vegetation, user-created access paths and erosion along the riverbank.
 Population and tourism growth are expected to add more use in the future.
 In anticipation, the district is taking a proactive approach to identify optimized river access and habitat restoration projects in a plan.
 The plan will document existing conditions, community desires, and prioritize access and restoration projects.

 How can community members learn more/provide feedback/ask questions?

 Community input is an integral part of the plan development process.
 There will be numerous opportunities to participate in shaping the plan including community surveys, virtual open houses and board meetings.
 As dates for these opportunities are scheduled, they will be communicated on this project webpage and via the district’s social media, as well as emails to community members who have signed up to receive updates.

 Will existing access points be removed as part of this project?

 The 16 existing river parks include 25 designated access points and over 94 user-created access points.
-Collectively there are more than 110 access points along an eight-mile stretch of Deschutes River frontage owned by BPRD.
+Collectively there are nearly 120 access points along an eight-mile stretch of Deschutes River frontage owned by BPRD.
 As part of this project, the district is evaluating the existing access points and identifying opportunities to improve and consolidate access points.